bholloway/resolve-url-loader/readme.md

 Usually the asset is found relative to the original source file.
 However in some cases there is no immediate match (*cough* bootstrap *cough*) and we so we start searching both deeper and shallower from the starting directory.

-The search will always continue to full depth, however shallower paths must be limited to avoid the whole file system from being considered.
-Shallower paths will be considered while within the `directory` path until a `package.json` or `bower.json` file is encountered.
+Shallower paths must be limited to avoid the whole file system from being considered.
+Progressively shallower paths within the `root` will be considered.
+Paths featuring a `package.json` or `bower.json` file will not be considered.

 If the asset is not found then the `url()` statement will not be updated with a Webpack module-relative path.
 However if the `url()` statement has no source-map `source` information the loader will fail.

-The loader will also fail when input source-map `sources` cannot all be resolved relative to some consistent path within `directory`.
+The loader will also fail when input source-map `sources` cannot all be resolved relative to some consistent path within `root`.